Conference Proceedings published in Springer’s Lecture Notes in Computer Science:

 - Program committee members are restricted to one submission each.
 Exceptions to this rule can be arranged for submissions co-authored with students so as not to block publishing by PhD candidates.

-- It is encouraged that the submission be processed in LaTeX2e according to the instructions listed on Springer’s web site.
+- It is encouraged that the submission be processed according to the instructions listed on Springer’s web site.
 These instructions are mandatory for the final papers.
 Submitted papers must be in PDF format and should be submitted electronically.
 A detailed description of the electronic submission procedure will be announced at the conference homepage.

 - Full paper submission is on 1st March 2015.

 - Notification of acceptance or rejection will be sent to authors by 20th March 2015.

 - Authors guarantee that their paper will be presented at the conference.
 The final versions of the accepted papers will be due on 31th March 2015.